 The resources that were most helpful during my adjustment were my journal, discounts included in my program cost, and other people in my program.
 When I would be overwhelmed, stuck on a bus, or bored because everyone in America is sleeping (12-hour time difference), I would write in my journal.
-I write what I did, how I was feeling, and kept a countdown of how long I was there/how long until my flight home; 43 days was a long time.
+I wrote what I did, how I was feeling, and kept a countdown of how long I was there/how long until my flight home; 43 days was a long time.
 I also stuffed any tickets or helpful language handouts into my journal.
 I made to-do lists and drew illustrations as well.
 It really helped that USAC included field trips and group lunches/dinners in the program costs.
 This helped me become more outgoing and gave me plenty of opportunities to build relationships with others.
 We went on a field trip almost every weekend.
 As a result, I was invited to tons of activities by all the cliques made in the program.
 And you know what?
-I kind of became an adrenaline junkie…and I loved it.
+I kind of became an adrenaline junkie… and I loved it.
 Thanks to WhatsApp, I was able to talk to my American loved ones and use it to connect to my Chengdu friends, making a support network while abroad.

 My nervousness about encountering racism while abroad was unfounded.
 In addition to not finding any racist incidents online, one of the perks of having such a rare look was that no one wanted to mess with me.
 Some people saw me as a beauty and wanted to take my pictures (including selfies), wave at me, dress me up, show me favor with their business, or tried to talk to me.
 Some people wouldn’t come near me.
 Either way, people gazed from afar and approached with caution.
 I didn’t have to worry about my safety as a black person or woman while I was in China.
 To many, I was the first Black person that they have ever seen in their life.